plone/documentation/manage/upgrading/version_specific_migration/p25_to_p30_upgrade/updating_addons_p30.rst

 If have previously shipped customized versions of templates like header.pt, viewThreadsAtBottom.pt or global_contentmenu.pt to get things into the page, please switch to viewlets instead, as it makes it much easier for multiple products to co-exist without stepping on each others changes.

-Documentation and examples can be found in "this tutorial":https://plone.org/documentation/tutorial/customizing-main-template-viewlets.
+Documentation and examples can be found in `this section <http://docs.plone.org/develop/plone/views/viewlets.html>`__.

 Plone 3 does not create member folders by default
 =================================================